2012 Delhi gang rape and murder: After the incident

 Public protests took place in New Delhi on 21 December 2012 at India Gate and Raisina Hill, the latter being the location of both the Parliament of India and Rashtrapati Bhavan, the official residence of the President of India.
 Thousands of protesters clashed with police and battled Rapid Action Force units.
 Demonstrators were baton charged, shot with water cannon and tear gas shells, and arrested.

 Similar protests occurred throughout the country.
-More than 600 women belonging to various organisations demonstrated in Bangalore.
+More than 600 women belonging to various organisations demonstrated in Bengaluru.
 Thousands of people silently marched in Kolkata.
 Protests occurred online as well on the social networking sites Facebook and WhatsApp, with users replacing their profile images with a black dot symbol.
 Tens of thousands signed an online petition protesting the incident.

-Yoga guru Baba Ramdev and former Army chief General Vijay Kumar Singh were among the demonstrators who clashed with Delhi Police at Jantar Mantar.
+Yoga guru Ramdev and former Chief of the Army Staff General V. K. Singh were among the demonstrators who clashed with Delhi Police at Jantar Mantar.
 On 24 December, activist Rajesh Gangwar started a hunger strike, saying about the accused men, "If my death shakes the system and gets them hanged, I am ready to die".
 Gangwar ended his fast after 14 days, saying, "My fight to demand a strict law against rape will be continued in the future...
 I have dedicated myself for this cause".
 Middle Finger Protests, a Chandigarh-based pressure group and NGO headed by human rights and social activist Prabhloch Singh, also played a key role in the agitations and protests in New Delhi.

 Police used water cannon and tear gas to attempt to break up the protestors.